 This was a good recipe, but the fruit starts to look a little gross after a day in the fridge.
 The cake base is quite good so I’d swirl in some strawberry jam and maybe a bit of chocolate hazelnut spread instead of the fruit.
 The serving size is 1/4 for 475 calories, so it’s like a meal – perhaps a nice breakfast treat if you’re sick of eggs.

-The next adventure in food came from Kimberly Snyder's site.
-I follow her on face book and watcher her video on how to make a kale salad.
-The salad is called Dharma's Kale salad.
+The next adventure in food came from Kimberly Snyder’s site.
+This salad is called Dharma’s Kale salad.
 I had the ingredients and whipped up this salad in no time.

 |Back row: Kale, tomato, lemon, avocado.
 Front row: Nutritional yeast, sea salt, roasted seaweed, sprouts|